-The best gluten-free bread, tried and tested
+11 of the best gluten-free breads, tried and tested

 Around 8.5 million people are now following a gluten-free diet in the UK.
 With an increase in diagnoses of coeliac disease and other gluten intolerances, being able to buy good quality gluten-free products has become more important and, thankfully, the supermarkets are responding.

 While it was once difficult to find gluten-free breads that weren't unpleasantly dry, crumbly or sweet, an increasing number of retailers are now making higher quality free-from breads.
 Often, matching the taste and texture of regular versions.

 We've made it our mission to try a wide variety of sliced breads, sourdough loaves, crumpets, pittas, baps and more – so you know you're buying the best.
 Below, you'll find our top picks from big name brands including Warburtons, M&S and Co Op.

 If you have coeliac disease or a sensitivity to gluten, finding foods you can eat that won't put you at risk of illness can be stressful.
 We have a collection of delicious gluten-free recipes you can try – all are nutritionist approved.

 - Best sourdough: Gluten-free Sourdough Hand-Crafted Dark Bread with Seeds, £3.90

 - Best rolls: M&S Made Without tiger rolls, £2.90

 - Best pittas: BFree gluten-free pitta breads, £2.50

 - Best pizza: Crosta & Mollica gluten-free margherita, £6.25